salesforce/omakase/readme.md

 **Key Classes** `ErrorManager`

 Error managers are responsible for dealing with errors during processing, including parser errors or errors generated from a validator plugin.

-### Refiners
-**Key Classes** `Refiner` `StandardRefiner`

-These classes handle refinement of selectors, declarations, at-rules and functions.
-These are also what handles custom CSS syntax.

 ### Dependencies Graph